loiseaujc/QuadProg/paper/paper.md

 problem = qp_problem(P, q, A=A, b=b, C=C, d=d)
 ```

 where `A`, `b`, `C` and `d` are optional arguments.
-It needs to be noted that, while we do check the dimensions of the different matrices and vectors are consistent, it is left to the user to make sure $\mathbf{P}$ is indeed symmetric positive definite as its factorization relies on `lapack` and makes use only of its upper triangular part.
+While we do check the dimensions of the different matrices and vectors are consistent, it is left to the user to make sure $\mathbf{P}$ is indeed symmetric positive definite as its factorization relies on `lapack` and makes use only of its upper triangular part.
 Once instantiated, this problem can be solved with

 ```fortran
 solution = solve(problem)
 ```

-where `solution` is a derived-type storing the solution of the constrained QP, the vector of Lagrange multipliers and the minimum of the objective function evaluated at the constrained solution.
+where `solution` is a derived-type storing the solution of the constrained QP, the vector of Lagrange multipliers and the value of the objective function evaluated at the constrained solution.

 # Example